Prison Populations and the Census - FAQ

 - Q: The Census announced it was helping states adjust their 2020 redistricting data.
 What exactly is the Census doing?

 - A: The Census Bureau will help make some states' home address data compatible with the Census' redistricting data by providing special access to its "Census Geocoder" tool.
-The Census Bureau is continuing to count incarcerated people at the location of the prison rather than at their home address, but nine states will be redistricting based on data that counts incarcerated people at home.
+The Census Bureau is continuing to count incarcerated people at the location of the prison rather than at their home address, but 10 states will be redistricting based on data that counts incarcerated people at home.
 In order to do this adjustment, the states first need to know 1) where to find all of the incarcerated people in the Census data, and 2) what everyone's home address is, and 3) where those home addresses are located in the Census data.
 The Census Bureau will help with steps #1 & #3.

 The Census Bureau will not do the actual data adjustment for the states, but the geocoder will allow states to verify where the Census counted their prison populations, and each state will be able to provide a list of home addresses and receive those addresses back in a format that makes them compatible with the baseline redistricting data published by the Census Bureau.
 This additional resource from the Census Bureau will make it easier for states to do their own data adjustment.